Deniable-IM/im-sim/readme.md

 ```bash
 apt install tshark
 ```
-You need to change your permisisons such that you are part of the wireshark group
+You need to change the permisisons for your user such that it is part of the wireshark group as outlined in the [wireshark readme](https://gitlab.com/wireshark/wireshark/-/raw/master/packaging/debian/README.Debian).
 ```bash
 sudo usermod -a -G wireshark $USER
 ```
-It is probably not ideal to be part of this group long-term so you might want to remove yourself from the group when you are done with this repositoty
+It is probably not ideal to be part of this group long-term so you might want to remove yourself from the group when you are done with this repository.

 ## Commands